 - Ability to work off a scissor lift, aerial lift and ladder

-Industrial Electrician Job Description:
+Industrial Electrician Job Description

 This craftsman will work in large production style facilities where there are large amounts of motors and PLC (Programmable Logic Center).
 A PLC is a digital specialized computer used for automation and control of industrial processes, such as control of machinery on factory assembly lines.
-The best attributes in a industrial electrician are:
+The best attributes in an industrial electrician are:

-- The ability to read and understand industrial building blue prints
+- The ability to read and understand industrial building blueprints

 - Advanced knowledge of motors and motor starters